james20141606/eMaize/README.md

 ## Introduction
-This is the current project I am working on.
-The project aims to use machine learning model to predict maize's quantitative traits, find heterosis and traits related SNPs.
-We have collected over 30,000 samples SNP data and traits data.
+Heterosis is the improved or increased function of any biological quality in a hybrid ospring.
+We have studied yet the largest maize SNP dataset for traits prediction.
+We develop linear and non-linear models which consider relationships between dierent hybrids as well as other eect.
+Specially designed model proved to be ecient and robust in prediction maize’s traits.

 ## Methods
 We have tried many machine learning models which have many problems.
 Then we use two new models Mixed-Ridge and Metric-Regressor to try to solve the problem.
 We also try some more to try to solve the problem.

-### To Understand the key problems and methods solving it, please read Research Proposal-Chen Xupeng and eMaize_report_2
+**To Understand the key problems and methods solving it, please read Applying Machine Learning To Maize Traits Prediction.pdf and eMaize_report_2**